EswarAdithya011/HDLBits/Problem Sets/2. Verilog Language/2.1 Basics/2.1.8 7458 chip/README.md

 - Reinforces the practice of structuring logic with clearly named intermediate wires.
 - Useful for building confidence in organizing and debugging combinational circuits in HDL.

----

-Let me know if you want a similar section for the next HDLBits problem like wire_decl or vector0.